 Effect in Combat

 While every Action you take counts as a single game turn, your action speed determines how many enemy actions take place (or how many fractions of an action they accumulate) during that turn.
-If your movement speed is slower than a dangerous enemy, such as a hydra, you may find yourself taking severe melee damage even as you flee.
+If your movement speed is slower than a dangerous enemy, such as a hydra, you'll find that they'll catch up to you quickly.

 All player species start with movement delay 10, with the following exceptions: